FAQ

 \\FOOD AND BEER

 As far as food, feel free to bring your own and have a picnic, buy some from the food concessions, or do a combo (bring some sandwiches and buy an ice cream?)
-You are not permitted to bring your own beer onto the island, and consumption of beer is limited to the beer tent (and as an added bonus, all the proceeds from the beer you buy goes towards community programs like O Canada Orleans, hosted by Kiwanis Eastern Ottawa Est!)
+You are not permitted to bring your own beer onto the island, and consumption of beer is limited to the beer tent (and as an added bonus, all the proceeds from the beer you buy goes towards community programs like OHHH Canada Kids Festival Jeunesse, hosted by Kiwanis Eastern Ottawa Est!)

 \\WEATHER